FY387/Deep-Learning-for-Tunnels/README.md

 Password: 6ui4.

 # Dataset 2 - Metro tunnel lining multi-defect dataset for object detection
+The dataset can be download from https://pan.baidu.com/s/1ph7havsMRFy3EABhKiSV4Q.
+Password is 728j.

 # Algorithm 2 - Tunnel lining defect detection network (TDDNet)
 The source code for TDDNet is placed in the folder named TDDNet-main.